ElucidataInc/polly-docs/docs/OmixAtlas/FAQs/scRNA_seq_FAQs.md

 **Annotation of clusters** - UMAP/tSNE plots are generated as a result of single cell raw count processing (as mentioned in the processing section).
 By visualization of clusters with UMAP/t-SNE plots, cell type cluster annotation is done.

 1. curated_raw_cell_type: Cluster annotation with author-provided raw cell type (cell type terminology used in publication) is based on the marker expression value for each cluster.
 In publications, the information on cell type and the corresponding marker is present either in the figures (UMAP, T-SNE plots), text, or supplementary files.
 This annotation is added as a field named curated_raw_cell_type.
 2.  curated_cell_type: The raw cell type name is normalized using the Cell Ontology and is curated as the fields named curated_cell_type.
-Additionally, marker information is also added with gene names that are differentially expressed in the cluster
+Additionally, marker information is also added with gene names that are differentially expressed in the cluster.
 3. curated_marker_present: Gene name/names that are differentially expressed (present) in the cluster
 4. curated_marker_absent: Gene name/names that are absent in the cluster
 5. curated_cell_ontology_id: The normalized Cell Ontology ID corresponding to the assigned cell type